Guide for Wisconsin PrEP Providers

 Combined HIV Infection and AIDS Case Report Form

-A new Wisconsin HIV Infection and AIDS Case Report form replaces the previous HIV and AIDS case reports (DOH 4338 and DOH 4264) for persons > 13 years of age at time of diagnosis.
+In 2013, a new Wisconsin HIV Infection and AIDS Case Report form replaced the previous HIV and AIDS case reports (DOH 4338 and DOH 4264) for persons > 13 years of age at time of diagnosis.
 The form collects important public health surveillance information which is crucial in understanding the HIV epidemic and in providing important public health services to persons infected and those at risk for HIV infection.

 HIV Partner Services Information Sheet